paperless-ngx/paperless-ngx/docs/setup.md

     PAPERLESS_CONSUME_FOLDER=./consume
     ```

-    Replace the part BEFORE the colon with a local directory of your
+    Replace with a local directory of your choice:
-    choice:

     ```
     PAPERLESS_CONSUME_FOLDER=/home/jonaswinkler/paperless-inbox